-- (C) Unless manifest injustice would result, (i) the court shall require that the party seeking discovery pay the expert a reasonable fee for time spent in responding to discovery under subdivisions (4)(A)(ii) and (4)(B) of this section; and (ii) with respect to discovery obtained under subdivision (4)(A)(ii) of this section the court may require, and with respect to discovery obtained under subdivision (4)(B) of this section the court shall require, the party seeking discovery to pay the other party a fair portion of the fees and expenses reasonably incurred by the latter party in obtaining facts and opinions from the expert. - (5 Claims of Privilege or Protection of Trial Preparation Materials.
+of this section the court shall require, the party seeking discovery to pay the other party a fair portion of the fees and expenses reasonably incurred by the latter party in obtaining facts and opinions from the expert.

+(5) Claims of privilege or protection of trial preparation materials.
 When a party withholds information otherwise discoverable under these rules by claiming that it is privileged or subject to protection as trial preparation material, the party shall make the claim expressly and shall describe the nature of the documents, communications, or things not produced in a manner that, without revealing information itself privileged or protected, will enable other parties to assess the applicability of the privilege or protection.

-IT IS FURTHER ORDERED that this rule shall become effective July 1, 2006
+IT IS FURTHER ORDERED that this rule shall become effective immediately.

-DATED at Pierre, South Dakota, this 17th day of March, 2006.
+DATED at Pierre, South Dakota, this 23rd day of February, 2021.